android-ui-testing/Cookbook/docs/content/practices/network.md

 * **DI**
   <br> _Each DI framework ([Dagger2](https://github.com/google/dagger) / [Toothpick](https://github.com/stephanenicolas/toothpick) / [Koin](https://github.com/InsertKoinIO/koin) / etc) allows you to replace dependencies in tests.
   <br> We can replace the `Retroift Service` or the whole` Repository` entirely.
 However, we actually crop
-  testing the entire network layer and offline mod if it exists_
+  testing the entire network layer and offline mode if it exists_

 **Problems**